UML-Cyber-Security/ccdc2024/3-Docs_References/OS-Linux/Manditory Access Controls/AppArmor.md

-# What is it
+# Apparmor

 # Note
 We **cannot** run apparmor in RHEL based systems as it is unsupported.
-We can use it on containers as well
+We can use it on containers.

-# Ref:
+# Refs
 https://gitlab.com/apparmor/apparmor/-/wikis/home
 https://gitlab.com/apparmor/apparmor/-/tre je/master/profiles
 https://wiki.ubuntu.com/AppArmor